deontadams314/modern-violent-python/01-zip-cracker/README.md

 [*] Loaded 235886 passwords.
 Cracking with 4 workers...
 [+] Password found: letmein123
 ```
 ---

-## 📁 This is part of:

-**Modern Violent Python**
-A Python 3+ repo focused on rebuilding classic offensive security tools using modern techniques.

 > [← Back to main repo](../README.md)